MicrosoftDocs/windows-dev-docs/hub/apps/windows-dotnet-maui/tutorial-maui-ai.md

     }
     ```

-The event handlers are all marked as `async` because we will be making asynchronous calls to the ChatGptNet library.
+The event handlers are all marked as `async` because we will be making asynchronous calls to the Azure.AI.OpenAI library.
 Now when you run the app, you should see the following UI:

 ![Windows .NET MAUI app with the UI for providing recommendations.](images/maui-chatgpt-create-the-ui.png)

 Users can enter their location in the `Entry` control and click one of the buttons to get recommendations for restaurants, hotels, or attractions.
 The `Label` control at the bottom of the UI will display the results.

-Next, let's add the ChatGptNet library to the project and get it ready to make some API calls.
+Next, let's add the Azure.AI.OpenAI library to the project and get it ready to make some API calls.

-## Reference and bootstrap the ChatGptNet library
+## Reference and initialize the Azure.AI.OpenAI library

-To call OpenAI's ChatGPT APIs, we're going to use an open-source library from the .NET community called [ChatGPT for .NET (ChatGptNet)](https://github.com/marcominerva/ChatGptNet).
-This library provides a simple interface for making calls to the OpenAI API.
+To call OpenAI's ChatGPT APIs, we're going to use an pre-release NuGet package from the Microsoft Azure team called [Azure.AI.OpenAI](https://www.nuget.org/packages/Azure.AI.OpenAI/).
+This library provides .NET APIs for making calls to both the OpenAI and Azure OpenAI APIs.
 We'll add the library to our project and bootstrap it with our API key.

 1. Open the **Package Manager Console** from the **Tools** menu in Visual Studio.
-1. Install the ChatGptNet library by running the following command:
+1. Install the Azure.AI.OpenAI library by running the following command.
+The `IncludePrerelease` flag is required because the library is still in preview:

     ```powershell
-    Install-Package ChatGptNet
+    Install-Package Azure.AI.OpenAI -IncludePrerelease
     ```

-1. Open **MauiProgram.cs** and add the following code to the CreateMauiApp method before the `#if DEBUG` statement:
+1. Open **MainPage.xaml.cs**, the code-behind file for the **MainPage**.
+Add the following code to the top of the file to reference the Azure.AI.OpenAI library and create a variable to hold your OpenAI API key.
+Update the constructor to call the `MainPage_Loaded` method when the page is loaded, and add the `MainPage_Loaded` method to initialize the Azure OpenAI library:

     ```csharp
-    builder.Services.AddChatGpt(options =>
-        {
+    private OpenAIClient _chatGptClient;
-            options.ApiKey = "<your-api-key-here>";
+    private string openAIKey = "<your-api-key-here>";
-            options.Organization = null; // Optional
+    private string openAIEndpoint = null;
-            options.DefaultModel = ChatGptModels.Gpt35Turbo; // Default: ChatGptModels.Gpt35Turbo
-            options.MessageLimit = 10; // Default: 10
-            options.MessageExpiration = TimeSpan.FromMinutes(5); // Default: 1 hour
-        });
-    ```

-    This will bootstrap the ChatGptNet library with your API key and set some default options.
-You can create your API key on the [OpenAI API settings page](https://platform.openai.com/account/api-keys).
-The `builder` class is part of .NET MAUI's dependency injection system.
-We're using it to add the ChatGptNet library to the dependency injection container so that we can use it in our app.

-1. In order to compile the project, you will need to add the following `using` statements to the top of the **MauiProgram.cs** file:

-    ```csharp
-    using ChatGptNet;
-    using ChatGptNet.Models;
-    ```

-Now we're ready to put it all together.
-In the next section, we'll add some code to the three event handlers to make calls to the ChatGptNet library and display the recommendation results.

-## Add ChatGPT API calls and test the app

-It's time to add the code to our code-behind file that will use the ChatGptNet library to make calls to the OpenAI ChatGPT API.
-We'll add the code to the three event handlers we created earlier.
-The code will get the user's location from the `Entry` control and pass it to the ChatGptNet library to get recommendations.
-Then we'll display the results in the `Label` control at the bottom of the UI.

-1. First, we need some code to get an instance of the ChatGptNet library.
-Add the following code to the top of the **MainPage.xaml.cs** file:

-    ```csharp
-    private IChatGptClient _chatGptClient;

     public MainPage()
     {
         InitializeComponent();